Code-Parrot-ai/10x-frontend-developer/intermediate/vite 2.md

      },
    };
    ```
-3. Enjoy Vite's instant feedback loop during development.
+3. Benefit from Vite's rapid development feedback loop.
-4. Build your library for publication with `vite build --mode lib`.
+4. Use `vite build --mode lib` to prepare your library for release.

-### Enhancing SEO and Performance with SSR and SSG
+### Boosting SEO and Performance with SSR and SSG

-SSR and SSG are vital for SEO and performance.
-Vite supports these out of the box for frameworks like Vue and React.
+For SEO and performance, SSR and SSG are essential.
+Vite natively supports these for frameworks like Vue and React.

-#### Implementing SSR/SSG with Vite:
+#### Implementing SSR/SSG in Vite:

-- Use Vite's SSR mode for server pre-rendering, enhancing initial load time.
+- Activate SSR in Vite for server-side rendering, improving load times.
-- Leverage tools like VitePress or third-party plugins for SSG, benefiting from static site speed and SEO.
+- Utilize VitePress or external plugins for SSG, taking advantage of static site benefits and SEO improvements.

-### Building with Vite Plugins
+### Expanding Functionality with Vite Plugins

-Vite's plugin ecosystem allows for extending its core functionality, from framework support to CSS preprocessing.
+Vite's extensive plugin ecosystem allows for the expansion of its core capabilities, including framework support and CSS preprocessing.

-#### How to Add a Plugin:
+#### Plugin Installation:

-1. Install your chosen plugin via npm.
+1. Add the desired plugin via npm.
-2. Configure it in `vite.config.js`:
+2. Include it in your `vite.config.js`:

    ```javascript
    import vue from "@vitejs/plugin-vue";